 According to the 1872 Ontario Medical Register, Dr. Pegley joined the Royal College of Physicians and Surgeons in England in 1835.
-By 1848, Dr. Pegley was partnered with Dr. Thomas Cross and they are mentioned in the Chatham Journal newspaper.
+In 1841, Dr. Pegley was partnered with Dr. Thomas Cross and they are mentioned in the Chatham Journal newspaper.
 Dr. Pegley’s sister Jane married Dr. Cross in 1841.
-In 1848, Dr. Pegley’s office was located on King Street in Chatham and he advertised as and M.D.E., Coroner and Druggist.
+In 1848, Dr. Pegley’s office was located on King Street in Chatham and he advertised as an M.D.E., Coroner and Druggist.

 On June 4th, 1848 Dr. William Fulford was loading a charge into a canon when it prematurely discharged, shattering Dr. Fulford’s wrists.
 Dr. Pegley was one of the physicians treating Dr. Fulford’s injuries (one arm was amputated).

 Dr. Pegley advertised in a number of business directory’s of the time, including the 1851 Chatham Directory, the 1861 Great western Railway Gazeteer, the 1866-1867 Kent, Lambton and Essex Counties Directory and Gazetteer and the 1870-1871 Kent and Essex County Sutherlands Gazetteer Business Directory.
 His office was located on King Street.

 Mrs. Pegley was listed in the 1877 and the 1882 Town of Chatham Directory as living at 85 Murray Street in Chatham.
 Mrs. Pegley died on the 1st of April, 1890 in Chatham.
 Dr. and Mrs. Pegley are buried at Maple Leaf Cemetery in Chatham.